Euphoria characters: what we learned from them

 Fez: Taking independence to an extreme

 Not going to spoil too much, but from the first episode of the new season, we can clearly see why Fez is the way he is.
 The poor kid had to fend for himself and was responsible for his and his brother’s safety way earlier than any person should.
 This led to an extreme feeling of independence and overprotection.
-He’s always on the lookout for danger, emotionally closed off – you can practically feel that glass wall between him and every other character on the show.
+He’s always on the lookout for danger, emotionally closed off — you can practically feel that glass wall between him and every other character on the show.
 Not surprising at all.
 This is what having to take on more than one can handle at an early age does to a person.
 Luckily, he still kept some of that sensitivity and vulnerability, and he’s a really good person.
 I sympathize with Fez, his storyline, and his layered persona.
 Dangerous job, good heart.
 Poor actions, good intentions.
+Fez is one of the most liked characters in Euphoria.
 Let’s see how this one is going to unfold.

 Kat: The “Not Good Enough” syndrome